silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.10 =
+* added option to add the video posts to the site's RSS feed
+* fixed a bug on image paths for the thickbox
+* made sure whenever a user goes to the admin page that the cron hook is active

 = 0.9 =
 * some weirdness with commits didn't seem to update to tag 0.8